If you’re looking to play the finest games like Skyrim, we’ve got you covered right here.

 However, in the backdrop, a war is brewing between the Templars and the Brotherhood that causes your character to take action.

-Throughout the game, you’ll go around completing quests while exploring a sprawling map, collecting gear, and establishing a network of settlements.
+Throughout the game, you’ll go around completing missions while exploring an extensive map, collecting gear, and establishing a network of settlements.

-Valheim is an open-world survival RPG that casts you as one of Odin’s fallen Viking warriors whose soul ends up in the tenth Norse world.
+Valheim is an immense survival RPG that casts you as one of Odin’s fallen Viking warriors whose soul ends up in the tenth Norse world.

-Much like the region of Skyrim, this sprawling primordial pool is teeming with untapped resources, immeasurable threats, and boundless adventures.
+Much like the region of Skyrim, this sprawling ancient pool is teeming with untapped resources, immeasurable threats, and countless adventures.

 You’ll keep your character fed, rested, and secure from enemy raids by constructing tools, weapons, and fortified camps to defend from trolls, sea monsters, and more.

-Although the game is a bit light on story compared to games like Skyrim, it features an abundance of bosses to tackle, RPG progression, and robust crafting mechanics.
+Although the game is a bit light on story compared to games like Skyrim, it features an abundance of bosses to tackle, RPG progression, and comprehensive crafting mechanics.

-Next up on our list of the best games like Skyrim is Tribes of Midgard, another open-world survival RPG that supports up to 10-player co-op.
+Next up on our list of the best games like Skyrim is Tribes of Midgard, another vast open-world survival RPG that supports up to 10-player cooperative gameplay.

-While it showcases a distinct cel-shaded art design and isometric POV, from a gameplay standpoint, the two share many similarities.
+While it showcases a unique cel-shaded art design and isometric POV, from a gameplay standpoint, the two share many similarities.

-In it, you play as a Viking tasked with exploring an expansive fantasy world teeming with unique biomes, natural resources, and powerful gods and monsters.
+In it, you play as a Viking tasked with exploring a vast fantasy world teeming with distinctive biomes, natural resources, and powerful gods and monsters.

 As you create fresh tools and enhance equipment, you’ll defend your town against Giants who strive to destroy the Seed of Yggdrasil.

-Like Skyrim and countless other RPGs, The Outer Worlds puts a lot of stock into player agency, with every action having its own set of consequences.
+Like Skyrim and numerous other RPGs, The Outer Worlds puts a lot of stock into player agency, with every action having its own set of repercussions.

-The story sees you taking on the role of a blank slate character and unlikely hero entrusted with determining the fate of a space colony and its starving citizens.
+The story sees you taking on the role of a blank slate character and improbable hero entrusted with determining the fate of a space colony and its famished citizens.

 Making your way around a solar system, you’ll encounter characters, factions, and alien creatures with unique motivations that shape the narrative.

-Every challenge can be tackled in a variety of ways, allowing you to talk yourself out of a jam using words or bend enemies to your will using brute force.
+Every challenge can be approached in a variety of ways, allowing you to talk yourself out of a jam using words or bend enemies to your will using brute strength.

 The Forgotten City was initially conceived as a mod for Skyrim before becoming a standalone game led by developer/writer Nick Pearce.

-In it, you’re transported to an ancient city bound by the Golden Rule: a religious mandate that punishes sinful acts by turning citizens into gold statues.
+In it, you’re transported to an antique city bound by the Golden Rule: a spiritual mandate that punishes sinful acts by turning citizens into gold statues.

-The game presents many opportunities to affect the outcome of the story during NPC interactions and open-ended quests with multiple ways to achieve completion.
+The game presents plentiful opportunities to affect the outcome of the story during NPC interactions and open-ended quests with multiple ways to achieve completion.

 While it goes to great lengths to introduce its own cast of characters, environments, and even new game mechanics, the visual similarities with Skyrim persist.

-If you’ve ever wanted to play a more realistic game like Skyrim, then Kingdom Come: Deliverance checks that box while still being a great medieval RPG.
+If you’ve ever wanted to play a more lifelike game like Skyrim, then Kingdom Come: Deliverance checks that box while still being an excellent medieval RPG.

-Set in an open-world depiction of the Holy Roman Empire, it casts you as a blacksmith’s son who joins with rebels after his friends and family are slaughtered.
+Set in an expansive-world depiction of the Holy Roman Empire, it casts you as a blacksmith’s son who joins with rebels after his friends and family are massacred.

-By relying on simulated systems, the game creates a distinctive survival experience where players maintain their character’s hunger, thirst, slumber, and sanitation.
+By relying on simulated systems, the game creates a unique survival experience where players maintain their character’s hunger, thirst, slumber, and sanitation.

-While you won’t find any of Skyrim’s dragons or spells, there’s a surprising amount of depth to Deliverance’s first-person combat that can be a lot of fun to master.
+While you won’t find any of Skyrim’s dragons or spells, there’s an unexpected amount of depth to Deliverance’s first-person combat that can be a lot of fun to conquer.

 Horizon Zero Dawn’s primitive post-apocalyptic setting may not be as populated as Skyrim but offers just enough lore to satisfy any Elder Scrolls fan’s appetite.

-It also happens to serve as the perfect backdrop for tense stealth and action sequences that pit the player against larger-than-life enemies.
+It also happens to serve as the perfect backdrop for taut stealth and action sequences that pit the player against enormous enemies.

-To close the gap, you’ll explore every tool at your disposal and seek out different strategies for defeating a host of mechanical monstrosities.
+To close the gap, you’ll explore every tool at your disposal and seek out innumerable strategies for defeating a host of mechanical horrors.

 Although Aloy is limited to a bow and arrow, she makes up for it with an abundance of ammo types, traps, and gadgets.

-If you’re looking for a satisfying fantasy RPG that shares plenty of similarities with the Elder Scrolls franchise, look no further than Kingdoms of Amalur: Reckoning.
+If you’re looking for a gratifying fantasy RPG that shares plenty of similarities with the Elder Scrolls franchise, look no further than Kingdoms of Amalur: Reckoning.

 In it, you take on the role of the Fateless One after they’re resurrected and thrust into a ravaged world on the brink of collapse.

-The game features robust character customization, an expansive open world ripe for exploration, and immersive combat that emphasizes player choice at every turn.
+The game features comprehensive character customization, an expansive open world ripe for exploration, and immersive combat that emphasizes player choice at every turn.

 While you’re more than welcome to check out the original, a remastered version titled Kingdoms of Amalur: Re-Reckoning can be picked up for PC and modern consoles.

-The feeling of being able to go anywhere at any time is hard to capture in most open-world games like Skyrim, with the exception of Breath of the Wild
+The sensation of being able to go anywhere at any time is hard to capture in most open-world games like Skyrim, with the exception of Breath of the Wild

-Offering a fresh take on the Zelda series, the game encourages you to explore environments using satisfying traversal mechanics that let you climb any object.
+Offering a novel take on the Zelda series, the game encourages you to explore environments using gratifying traversal mechanics that let you climb any object.

 While the primary quest revolves around vanquishing Ganon and revitalizing Hyrule to its previous splendor, much like Skyrim, most of the enjoyment stems from spontaneous exploration.

-Both games also do an excellent job of rewarding you for your curiosity with secret areas, powerful gear, and bits of lore.
+Both games also do a superb job of rewarding you for your curiosity with hidden areas, powerful gear, and bits of lore.

-Our next suggestion for the best open-world games like Skyrim is Shadow of War, an action-adventure RPG set in the fantasy world of J.R.R.
+Our next proposal for the finest open-world games like Skyrim is Shadow of War, an action-packed adventure RPG set in the fantasy world of J.R.R.
 Tolkien.

-Continuing the story of Shadow of Mordor while expanding upon the Nemesis system, it sees you contesting with powerful enemies with distinct backgrounds.
+Continuing the story of Shadow of Mordor while expanding upon the Nemesis system, it sees you contesting with formidable enemies with distinct backgrounds.

 Additionally, players are bound to encounter a wide range of characters throughout Middle Earth’s open world, ranging from elves to orcs and everything in between.